CptnRoughnight/Godot-tools/README.md

 The MST-Node gives you a minimum spanning tree from the nodes under the MST-node.
 Get the Path-List (Vector2) by using $MST.getMST()

+### WFC
+Wave Function Collapse Algo, inspired by "The coding Train"